rioki/www.rioki.org/_posts/2014-04-13-axis-double-tap.md

 <img class="img-responsive" src="/images/adt/AxisDoubleTap.jpg" alt="The AxisDoubleTap macro." />

-The `Axis Double Tap` selector works in three stages.
+The `AxisDoubleTap` selector works in three stages.
 The first stage (`AxisSplit`) take the axis value and separates it into three execution pulses.
 The `Positive` pulse is when the value is above the threshold, the `Negative` pulse is when the value is below the negative threshold and the `Neutral`